 The Foster Land Trust owns many acres of open space throughout the town, some of which contain trail heads and fishing holes.
 While the Foster Land Trust provides signage on its properties and maps online which show the location of designated parking, much of the town's trails and passive recreational areas may be under-utilized due to lack of parking, or parking signage in the field.
+As of Fall 2023, trail, parking, signage, and ADA compliance improvements have been made at Spencer's West, Maurie Dunbar, and Walker/General Chagnon trails expanding on the need for increased accessibility to recreational resources.

-Though some properties such as the Hopkins Mill Pond and Maurice Dunbar acres provide a formal parking area, much of the Trust's parking access is to park alongside the roadway.
-Given this, it is unknown if there is overflow parking for any of the passive recreational areas.
-However, all of the town's formal active recreation areas provide adequate formal parking areas which are easily identifiable.
+Though some properties such as the Hopkins Mill Pond and Maurie Dunbar acres provide a formal parking area, much of the Trust's parking access is to park alongside the roadway.
+Some parking improvements have been made at the Spencer West and Walker/General Chagnon trailheads.
+Parking has been provided at Spencer's West, Maurie Dunbar, and Walker/General Chagnon trails.
+Expanding safe parking for passive recreational areas is a significant accomplishment by the Land Trust.
+All of the town's active recreation areas provide adequate formal parking areas which are easily identifiable.

-The Land trust recently obtained grant funding to help with improvements at its Maurice Dunbar Acres location.
+The Land Trust recently obtained grant funding to help with improvements at its Maurie Dunbar Acres, Walker/General Chagon, Spencer West, Spencer's Ponagansett and Tikkanen locations.
 The funding will assist the Trust with improving the parking lot currently at the site.
 This will improve access to the site and allow for more residents to enjoy the Land Trust's property.
+Kiosk and signage improvements being made by the Land Trust addresses Ocean State Outdoors Policy 4.4 "Use signage displays and related information technology to improve communication about proper use of outdoor recreation".